acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/options_agenda.md

 Specifies if the events on the agenda and inside the calendar popover are actionable or not.
 If actionable, the event items will have hover and active states, and pointer cursor.
-Set to false when custom event rendering is used and the event list items contain other actionable elements, e.g. buttons.
+Set to `false` when custom event rendering is used and the event list items contain other actionable elements, e.g. buttons.

-**Default value**: true
-### calendarSystem {#opt-calendarSystem}

-MbscCalendarSystem

-Specify the calendar system to be used.
-Supported calendar systems:
-- Gregorian - This is the default calendar system, no setting needs to be passed.
-- Jalali - Default system of the Persian calendar.
-The Farsi language needs to be included to the package.
-- Hijri - Arabic language needs to be included to the package

-**Default value**: undefined
+**Default value**: `true`
 ### cssClass {#opt-cssClass}

 string